Spectiv/curator-installation/README.md

 [Nodejs](https://nodejs.org/en/), [Git](https://git-scm.com/), [Android Studio](https://developer.android.com/studio/index.html) and [Atom](https://atom.io/) have to be installed.
 Make sure to get the latest version of Node.

 ## Get SSH configured for Github
 _**Windows Note**: These commands will have to be run in Git Bash, which is installed with Git.
-Leave the session open as you work through the other installation instructions, as you'll need it from time to time._
+Leave the session open as you work through the other installation instructions, as you'll need it from time to time.
+**Git Bash must be run as Administrator**_

 First, we'll need to download the ssh private key file [here](https://drive.google.com/a/sparrowav.com/file/d/0B_MvBkpX7P0mTGhod0hJR0JHeUk/view?usp=sharing).
 It'll require that you sign into your Spectiv Google account.
 After the key downloads, we'll start the ssh agent that will handle authentication for us with the following command.
 ```